A Unifying Approach to Probabilistic Testing Equivalences: Randomized CCS with distribution-based semantics

 \begin{corollary} Let $\mu_1,\mu_2\in \Distr(\PRCCS)$ be two distributions and $p\in[0,1]$ be a real number. \begin{enumerate} \item If $\mu_1\rightsquigarrow \nu_1$ and $\mu_2\rightsquigarrow\nu_2$, then $p\mu_1+(1-p)\mu_2\rightsquigarrow p\nu_1+(1-p)\nu_2$. \item If $p\mu_1+(1-p)\mu_2\rightsquigarrow \nu$, then there exist two distributions $\nu_1,\nu_2$ such that $\mu_1\rightsquigarrow\nu_1$, $\mu_2\rightsquigarrow\nu_2$ and $\nu=p\nu_1+(1-p)\nu_2$. \end{enumerate} \end{corollary}

-We conclude this section with a few additional discussions about our new semantics.
-Compared to existing semantics, ours offers several advantages, particularly in the following two aspects. \begin{itemize} \item Our semantics is more suitable for characterizing the continuous nature of probabilities.
+We have previously stated that our distribution-based approach is semantically well-founded.
+Here, we conclude this section with a few additional discussions in support of this claim.

+\begin{itemize} \item Our semantics is more suitable for characterizing the continuous nature of probabilities.
 For instance, to characterize branching bisimulation, Fu~\cite{fu_ModelIndependentApproach_2021} has employed a conditional probability strategy, where $Q_1$ and $Q_2$ in Example~\ref{ex:semantics} are equivalent in the sense that if $Q_i\myrightarrow{\tau} X$ then $\mathsf{Pr}(X\equiv A\mid X\not\equiv Q_i)=\frac{1}{2}$ for $A=a,b$ and $i=1,2$.
-Even so, this explanation cannot account for multi-step simulations.
-However, under our semantics, such a multi-step simulation only requires, in a natural way, that equivalent distributions can almost reach equivalent distributions, as explained in Example~\ref{ex:probabilistic_transition}. \item For probabilistic testing, the tree-based method often makes too fine a distinction between nodes, where different nodes are treated as distinct, even if they are labeled with the same process.
+Even so, this explanation cannot account for multi-step simulations, However, under our semantics, such a multi-step simulation only requires, in a natural way, that equivalent distributions can almost reach equivalent distributions, as explained in Example~\ref{ex:probabilistic_transition}. \item For probabilistic testing, the tree-based method often makes too fine a distinction between nodes, where different nodes are treated as distinct, even if they are labeled with the same process.
 For instance, in Example~\ref{ex:semantics}, $Q_3$ can reach leaf distribution $\{(a,1)\}$, $Q_4$ can reach leaf distribution $\left\{\left(a,\frac{1}{2}\right), \left(a,\frac{1}{2}\right)\right\}$, and these two distributions are distinct in the sense that only the latter can reach leaf distribution $\left\{\left(a, \frac{1}{2}\right), \left(\mathbf{0},\frac{1}{2}\right)\right\}$.
 The scheduler-based method~\cite{turrini_PolynomialTimeDecision_2015} also has this issue, where the resulting $a$'s from different branches of $Q_3$ are not treated as identical, as their traces differ.
 In contrast, our approach is entirely distribution-based, which eliminates such unnecessary differences since $\delta_a\xrightarrow{\left(a,\frac{1}{2}\right)}\left\{\left(a, \frac{1}{2}\right), \left(\mathbf{0},\frac{1}{2}\right)\right\}$. \end{itemize}

+At the same time, the discussion above clarifies in what sense our semantics improves upon tree-based approaches.
+Since scheduler-based semantics involves substantially more intricate definitions, we defer a formal comparison to Section~\ref{subsec:comparison_weak}.